RyanFrantz/ryanfrantz.github.io/cv/index.md

 [ryan+cv@ryanfrantz.com](mailto:ryan+cv@ryanfrantz.com)

+For 25 years I have been practicing software development (predominantly backend with frontend work as needed) and web operations, holding roles in management and as an individual contributor.
+I've worked across a wide range of companies, from startups to large organizations, covering a breadth of industries including healthcare, e-commerce, fintech, and gaming.

 I dive into my roles, identifying key outcomes, and prioritizing work to deliver the team's mission.
 When the path is clear I'm a force multiplier; in the face of ambiguity I set a course.
 I do the hard work, the boring work.
 And I create